General Equipment at Cedar Rapids School Buildings Cedar Rapids Iowa

 Pipefitters and plumbers — including members of Plumbers and Pipefitters UA Local 562 in St. Louis and Local 268 in Kansas City — may have been exposed through:

-- Steam system maintenance: Work in utility tunnels, boiler rooms, and pipe chases with heavily insulated systems containing Johns-Manville and competitor asbestos-containing materials
+- Steam system maintenance: Work in utility tunnels, boiler rooms, and pipe chases with heavily insulated systems containing and competitor asbestos-containing materials

 Boilermakers